BOOK WITH CONFIDENCE SCHEME

-GED 2020 is a place to showcase – yes, but it will also explore and challenge the conventional wisdom and emerging strategies.
+GED2020 is a place to showcase best practice – but it will also explore and challenge the conventional wisdom and emerging strategies.

-And it’s not a one-off event – there are feed-in and feed-out “Inclusion Summits” and thematic discussions taking place over the five-event series.
+GED2020 is not a one-off event – there are feed-in “Inclusion Summits” and thematic discussions taking place over the series.
+With special programmes on COVID-19.

 Engagement online or face to face – flexible for all conditions.

-These summits will generate insight and content packaged into digital boxsets for your organisation to use for induction, briefing, debate and reflection.
+These feed-in programmes will generate insight and content packaged into digital boxsets for your organisation to use for induction, briefing, debate and reflection.